 THROUGH THE SKIN:

 disease germs can easily enter the body through damaged skin.
 For example, when we fall or have accidents, the skin is damaged.
 If by carelessness, we do not cover or bandage the wound, in a short while, germs will go into the body.
-Germs that cause tetanus or lock-jaw enters the body through this way.
+Germs that cause tetanus or lock-jaw enter the body in this way.

 THROUGH THE MOUTH AND NOSE:

-germs that enters the body through the mouth and nose are mainly those that are spread by air.
-Examples of diseases caused by germs entering the body in this way are common in colds, measles, chicken pox, small pox, pneumonia, tuberculosis and mump.
+germs that enter the body through the mouth and nose are mainly those that are spread by air.
+Examples of diseases caused by germs entering the body in this way are common colds, measles, chicken pox, smallpox, pneumonia, tuberculosis and mumps.

 THROUGH WALLS OF STOMACH AND INTESTINES: